dayanbatuofu/Value_Appro_Game/README.md

 This is the accepted T-RO paper <a href="https://arxiv.org/pdf/2311.16520.pdf"> "Value Approximation for Two-Player General-Sum Differential Games with State Constraints"</a>

 ## Get started
-There exists two different environment, you can set up a conda environment with all dependencies like so:
+There exists three different environment, you can set up a conda environment with all dependencies like so:

 For Toy_case, Uncontrolled_intersection_complete_information_game, Uncontrolled_intersection_incomplete_information_game,  Narrow_road_collision_avoidance, Double_lane_change, Two_drone_collision_avoidance
 ```